MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/libidn2-64bit.md

 The single test that fails is due to locale not being setup correctly for this test.
 It is safe to ignore.

-Finally, to install GNU LibIDN2 64-bit into the build tree, run the following command:
+Finally, to install GNU LibIDN2 64-bit into the build tree, run the following commands:

 ```bash
 make install